cmpitg/newlisp-abc-gtk/README.md

-Wrapper of `gtk-server` for the newLISP programming language with some of my modification to make gtk programming easily.
+Wrapper of `gtk-server` for the newLISP programming language with some modifications to make GTK programming easier.

 Still in the experimental stage, there's so much to be done.